writethedocs/www/docs/conf/portland/2022/tickets.rst

 * Access to the conference chat with all other attendees, speakers and sponsors
 * Access to the writing day
 * The virtual job fair
+* Snacks and drinks will be provided, but meals will be found in the local neighbhorhood.

 **All talk videos will be published on our YouTube channel no later than 1 week after the conference.**